RBINS/mars.buildout/README.rst

     |-- etc/base.cfg               -> The base buildout
     |-- buildout-prod.cfg          -> buildout for production
     |-- buildout-dev.cfg           -> buildout for development
-    |-- etc/minitage/minitage.cfg  -> some buildout tweaks to run in the best of the world with minitage
-    |-- minitage.buildout-prod.cfg -> buildout for production  with minitage support
-    |-- minitage.buildout-dev.cfg  -> buildout for development with minitage support

 PLONE OFFICIAL BUILDOUTS INTEGRATION